The New Guard

 - Peer to Peer Outreach - tabling, emails, events, conversations with other teens about TeenTix.

-- Skill Building Workshops with adult experts - arts criticism, fundraising, resume-building, outreach strategies, budget management, networking, working artists, working arts-administrators, info session with adults who support the arts outside of their job.
+- Skill Building Workshops with Adult Experts - arts criticism, fundraising, resume-building, outreach strategies, networking, working artists, working arts-administrators, info session with adults who support the arts outside of their job.

 - Consultations - with arts administrators at our TeenTix Partners to support their goals in reaching teens.

 - Fundraising - a yearly peer-to-peer fundraising campaign that supports New Guard activities, plus attending TeenTix's annual gala as advocates for the program.

 - Arts Outings - we see art as a group!
 Sometimes as an 'official' outing where TeenTix pays for tickets, and sometimes on our own.